RaijmakersH/az900-labs/Instructions/Walkthroughs/17-Implement resource tagging.md

 # Task 4: Delete the policy assignment

-In this task, we will remove the **Require specific tag** policy so it does not affect our future work.
+In this task, we will remove the **Require specific tag on resources** policy so it does not affect our future work.

 1. In the portal, from the **All services** blade, search for and select **Policy**.

-2. Click the **Require specified tag** policy entry.
+2. Click the **Require specified tag on resources** policy entry.

 3. Click **Delete Assignment** in the top menu.